 Anyway, I ate the whole Blizzard and then crawled back into bed.

-Page 2 of 2 - That was three days ago and I'm still sick.
+That was three days ago and I'm still sick.
 I called the nurse line and the nurse stated that I should stay away from milk products, uh-oh.

 Just how much milk is in a Blizzard?